Wabash Little Giants football: History

 The Little Giants' most prominent football game came against Notre Dame at South Bend, Indiana on October 21, 1905.
 Wabash took a first-half lead, 5–0, through a dominating performance by their backfield and linemen.
 In the second half, Notre Dame advanced inside the Wabash five-yard line three times, but was repelled on each occasion.
 The Little Giants won, 5–0, and it proved the only Notre Dame home-field loss in 125 games between 1899 and 1928.
 The Little Giants and Fighting Irish played several more times after that, and the last game took place in 1924.
 Incidentally, both head coaches that season, Pete Vaughan of Wabash and Knute Rockne of Notre Dame, had played college football together for the Fighting Irish.
 A further connection between the schools was College Football Hall of Fame inductee Jesse Harper, who coached Wabash from 1909 to 1912, and then Notre Dame from 1913 to 1917.
 Century Milstead played for the 1921 team.

+Postseason appearances

+NCAA Division III playoffs

+The Little Giants have made ten appearances in the NCAA Division III playoffs, with a combined record of 13–10.